-In Part 2 (Statistical Learning), we will discuss the same question, but in the setting where the probability distribution of X and Y is unknown; instead, we are given some samples from the distribution (the so-called training dataset), from which we can learn about the statistical dependency between X and Y. This is a typical supervised learning formulation considered in machine learning and has been popularly employed for many engineering problems due to the difficulty of coming up with an accurate probability model for complex data.
-In this course, we will put emphasis on the statistical perspective of machine learning; the main discussion will be about how the ideas of optimal detection and estimation (learned in Part 1) are adapted for solving statistical learning problems.
-The topics include the bias-variance tradeoff, parametric approaches (linear regression, logistics regression, neural network), non-parametric approaches (k-Nearest Neighbor), and cross-validation.
+In Part 2 (Machine Learning), we will discuss the same question, but in the setting where the probability distribution of X and Y is unknown; instead, we are given some samples from the distribution (the so-called training dataset), from which we can learn about the statistical dependency between X and Y.

+This is a typical supervised learning formulation considered in machine learning and has been popularly employed for many engineering problems due to the difficulty of coming up with an accurate probability model for complex data.
+In this course, we will put emphasis on the statistical perspective of machine learning; the main discussion will be about how the ideas of optimal detection and estimation (learned in Part 1) can be adapted easily for solving machine learning problems.
+The topics include the biasvariance tradeoff, parametric approaches (linear regression, logistics regression, neural network), non-parametric approaches (k-Nearest Neighbor), and cross-validation.